syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ![Blazor DropDownList with Popup height](./images/style/blazor_dropdown_height.png)

-### Width of dropdown list
+### Width of dropdownlist

-You can use [`PopupWidth`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth) property to change the width of the popup.
-By default, the popup width sets based on the width of the component. and use [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Width) to change the width of the component.
+You can use [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth) property to change the width of the popup.
+By default, the popup width sets based on the width of the component. and use [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Width) to change the width of the component.

 % highlight cshtml %}